 Oh get ready folks!
 This is the last Transformation Tuesday all by myself.
 Next Tuesday it will be YOUR turn to share all of your beautiful and creative transformations with the rest of my followers (which will, hopefully, continue to multiply!!)!
-Since I have officially reached 101 followers (and 53 email subscribers), it’s time for The Ironstone Nest to host a “Transformation Tuesday Link Party”.
+It’s time for The Ironstone Nest to host a “Transformation Tuesday Link Party”.
 So gear up, get your hands dirty and get ready to show us what ya’ got next Tuesday!

 Also, as promised, to celebrate The Ironstone Nest reaching the 100 Followers milestone, tomorrow I’ll host a giveaway from The Ironstone Nest Etsy shop!
 You don’t want to miss the opportunity to win something, so be sure to check back tomorrow to enter for your chance to win!